Linkert DC Carb Overhaul

 With the exception of the Harley Shovelhead carb and the DC-2 on the Servi-car, all Linkert DC versions have the same carb body.
 Their venturi size is the same.
 They are not removable, they are a one-piece casting.
 The difference was changing the jet size, and modifying the inlet valve.
 Any change denotes a different model stamping.

-Linkert DC Carb Rebuild
+Linkert DC Carb Overhaul

 Check throttle shaft for play.
 If play is excessive, the throttle shaft bushings can be knocked out and pressed in, then reamed with a 0.250" drill.
-If needed, an aftermarket needle and seat for all Linkert DC carbs are available.

 The float seat/main nozzle for the DC2 carb is different than other DC models.

-After spraying down into the fuel wells enough to make it puddle, let it sit overnight.
-Consider investing in a gallon can of Berryman's Chem-Dip and soak the body and float bowl (not the float).
+If it's really dirty, consider investing in a gallon can of Berryman's Chem-Dip and soak the body and float bowl (but not the float).
 This will dissolve the old dried-up remnants of fuel and removes sludge.
-Be careful with this stuff - not only will it remove gunk, it will eat plastics, puff up gaskets, and remove paint.

 After soaking, a little brushing from a nylon brush will help clean things up.
-Rinse the carburetor and parts with water and blow dry.

 To get a good cleaning without soaking the carb in Chem-Dip, spray down into the fuel wells with carb cleaning spray enough to make it puddle, then let it sit overnight.
-Rinse the carburetor and parts with water and blow dry.

-After soaking it, you'll still need to run something through the small passages to clean out the stubborn junk.
-You'll be surprised at how much stuff comes out of the ports.
+After soaking it, you'll still need to run something through the small passages.
+A set of carburetor cleaning brushes are great for getting out the stubborn junk.

-Linkert Carb Re-Assembly
+Re-Assembly

-The first stage in the assembly process is to install the throttle shaft and butterfly.
 Next, assemble the vent housing assembly, gasket, idle bleed tube, and the two-screw clamp to the main body.
 Screw the main nozzle back into the carb body, making sure the needle valve doesn't get jammed up in the seat hole.
-Re-install the metering plug.

 Main Jet Size

-A #4 main jet is standard in most DC Linkert models.
-According to the Harley shop manual, the DC-7 ran a #45 jet, which was the largest size.
-The DC-6, 10, and 12 ran a #4 jet (smaller).
-The DC-1 ran a #9.
+A #4 main jet is most common in DC Linkert models.
+According to the Harley shop manual, the DC-6, 10, and 12 ran a #4 jet, and the DC-1 ran a #9 jet.

-Set the Float
+Set The Float

-This is done with the float bowl removed from the body.
 Invert the bowl and measure the distance from the top of the float rod to the outer edge of the bowl flange (the one opposite the fuel inlet fitting).
 The distance should be one inch (give or take 1/64").

 Use a new gasket on the float bowl.
-A homemade one is not advisable since the thickness of the gasket is part of the float measurement.
-Float bowl gaskets are the same on all 1957 through 1966 Linkert DC carbs.
+A homemade gasket is not advisable since the thickness of the gasket is part of the float measurement.

 Install the throttle body on the main body with the three bolts and lock washers.
 Check for any throttle shaft interference.
-Re-mount the carb with bracket back on engine.

 Re-install Carb On Bike

-Early Sportster XL and XLH models usually had one insulating spacer between the carburetor and the intake manifold.
 The Shovelhead Linkert required two spacers, and an XLCH Sportster may have three.
 Their function was to keep some of the engine heat from transferring to the carbs.

-Check to make sure the two mounting bolts are the correct length for the spacer/spacers.
+NOTE: Check to make sure the two mounting bolts are the correct length for the spacer/spacers.
 If they are too long, damage to the throttle body may result when tightened.

 The DC Linkert carb has an external choke plate in the stock air cleaner.